cdl-saarland/CGO17_ArtifactEvaluation/README.md

 Option             | Description
 -------------------|------------------------------------------------------------
 -O3                | Required to run polly.
--mllvm             | Will cause clang to pass the following option to llvm.
+-mllvm             | Cause clang to pass the following option to llvm.
--polly             | Will enable the polly pipeline.
+-polly             | Enable the polly pipeline.
--polly-run-inliner | Will run a moderate inliner pass prior to the polly pipeline -polly-invariant-load-hoisting=true  | Enable invariant load hoisting.
+-polly-run-inliner | Run a moderate inliner pass prior to the polly pipeline -polly-invariant-load-hoisting=true  | Enable invariant load hoisting.
 -polly-allow-error-blocks=false      | Disable the speculative expansion of SCoPs that often results in statically infeasible assumptions.
 Error blocks are a feature that is not yet tuned and often too aggressive.
 -polly-unprofitable-scalar-accs=false| Assume scalar accesses in statements are optimize able.
 This is generally true though the support in Polly was dropped at some point in favor of a replacement mechanism that is still not available.
-Therefore, Polly will currently not assume statements with scalar accesses are optimizeable while they generally are.
+Therefore, Polly currently not assume statements with scalar accesses are optimizeable while they generally are.

 Experiments and data collection